 |SUZANNE MARIE OLSSON is an American author best known for investigating the

-bloodline and alleged tomb of (known as 'the unknown years of Jesus').
+bloodline and alleged tomb of Jesus, and 'the unknown years of Jesus').
 She self-published ‘Jesus in

 Kashmir, The Lost Tomb,’ a summary of her research at the RozaBal tomb in Srinagar, Kashmir

-alleged to contain the remains of Jesus, a claim first made widely known in the book titled ‘Book of
+alleged to contain the remains of Jesus, a claim first made widely known in ‘Book of Balauhar and

-Balauhar and Budasaf, the Ikmaj-ud-Din’, authored by scholar Al-Shaik-Said u Sadiq, who died in 962
+Budasaf, the Ikmaj-ud-Din’, authored by scholar Al-Shaik-Said u Sadiq, who died in 962 AD.

 The theory appeared at various times in history, including the ‘Waqi’at-i-Kashmir’ (‘Story of Kashmir’,